jwodder/query-issues/README.md

     cargo run [--release] -p orgs-then-issues -- [<options>] <owner> ...

-Performs a paginated batch query to fetch all (public etc.) repositories belonging to the owners specified on the command line, including getting the number of open issues in each repository.
+`orgs-then-issues` performs a paginated batch query to fetch all (public etc.) repositories belonging to the owners specified on the command line, including getting the number of open issues in each repository.
 Then, all repositories that have one or more open issues are queried in batches to get paginated lists of their open issues.

-If an `-o <path>`/`--outfile <path>` option is given on the command line, all fetched issue information is dumped to `<path>` as JSON Lines at end of execution.

-Outputs to stderr the number of repositories fetched (including how many had open issues), the number of open issues fetched, the elapsed time, and (if possible) the number of API rate limit points used.
+The program logs to stderr the number of repositories fetched (including how many had open issues), the number of open issues fetched, the elapsed time, and (if possible) the number of API rate limit points used.

+### Options

+- `-B <int>`/`--batch-size <int>` — Set the number of sub-queries to make per GraphQL request [default: 50]

+- `-o <path>`/`--outfile <path>` — Dump fetched issue information to the given file as JSON Lines.  `<path>` may be `-` to write to standard output.

+- `-P <int>`/`--page-size <int>` — Set the number of items to request per page of results [default: 100]

 `orgs-with-issues`